treasure-data/digdag/digdag-docs/src/operators.rst

 :command:`aws.redshift_load.secret_access_key, aws.redshift.secret_access_key, aws.secret_access_key`
   The AWS Secret Access Key to use when accessing data source.
 This value is used to get temporary security credentials by default.
 See `temp_credentials` option for details.

+:command:`aws.redshift_load.role_arn, aws.redshift.role_arn, aws.role_arn`
+  Optional Amazon resource names (ARNs) used to copy data to the Redshift.
+The role needs `AssumeRole` role to use this option.
+Requires ``temp_credentials`` to be true.
+  If this option isn't specified, this operator tries to use a federated user

 Parameters